the full picture, this week – 06 April 2018

 A report from the University of Nottingham and reported in The Telegraph has found that the use of robots, as well as offshoring some jobs to cheaper jurisdictions, can actually create more, and better paid jobs.
 The Telegraph story also reports the Organisation for Economic Cooperation and Development (OECD) which has concluded that the statistic of 47% of US jobs being at risk as a result of automation, as being overstated.

-In further good news for robots, Robotic Process Automation (RPA) has been shown to be saving time and money for businesses across sectors, particularly financial services.
-The article in Robotics Business Review states that the global market for RPA software will be as much as $2.2 billion by 2021.
-This is backed-up by Information Age which has shown how RPA can be the saviour of banks tackling new GDPR requirements.
+In further good news for robots, intelligent process automation (IPA) has been shown to be saving time and money for businesses across sectors, particularly financial services.
+The article in Robotics Business Review states that the global market for IPA software will be as much as $2.2 billion by 2021.
+This is backed-up by Information Age which has shown how IPA can be the saviour of banks tackling new GDPR requirements.
 They write:

 Finishing a little closer to home, the Scottish Government is to make available a further £200,000 to help teach digital skills in Scotland.
 The fund has supported 143 organisations teach 15,000 individuals in Scotland since its launch in 2014.